nickgogan/2demo-S3TikaOcrNerMongodbAtlas/tikaocr2/README.md

-# Text Extraction and Mining Example
+# Text Extraction, Mining, and Search Example

 This repo provides an example of text extraction using Apache Tika and Tesseract for OCR when needed.
 The text is then parsed for the presence of entities such as people and locations.
-The final output is stored in MongoDB Atlas, where Lucene-based fulltext search can be set up to query it.
+The final output is stored in MongoDB Atlas, where Atlas Search (a Lucene-based fulltext search engine) can be configured to query it.

 ## Prerequisites